MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/overview.md

 titleSuffix: Bing Search Services
 description: The Bing Custom Search enables you to create tailored search experiences for topics that you care about.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-custom-search
 ms.topic: overview
-ms.date: 07/15/2020
+ms.date: 04/04/2022
-ms.author: scottwhi
+ms.author: v-apunnamara
 ---

 # What is Bing Custom Search?

 > [!NOTE]
 > This documentation is for Bing Search Services.
-If you're looking for the Cognitive Services version of the documentation, see <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/Bing-Custom-Search/overview">Cognitive Services Bing Custom Search</a>.
+If you're looking for the Cognitive Services version of the documentation, see [Cognitive Services Bing Custom Search](/azure/cognitive-services/Bing-Custom-Search/overview).

 Bing Custom Search lets you create a tailored, ad-free search experiences for topics that your users care about.
 You specify the domains and webpages that Bing searches.
 You can also pin, boost, and demote specific content to create a custom view of the web that helps your users quickly find relevant content.
 To create your custom view, use the [Bing Custom Search portal](https://customsearch.ai).